postmannen/steward/README.md

   - 4. SplitChunkSize, the size of the chunks to split the file into for transfer.
   - 5. MaxTotalCopyTime, specifies the maximum allowed time the complete copy should take.
 Make sure you set this long enough to allow the transfer to complete.

+To copy from a remote node to the local node, you specify the remote nodeName in the toNode field, and the message will be forwarded to the remote node.
+The copying request will then be picked up by the remote node's **REQCopySrc** handler, and the copy session will then be handled from the remote node.

 #### REQErrorLog

 Method for receiving error logs for Central error logger.